RECAPEM

 General approach to critical patients

-• Assess airway, breathing, circulation (ABC)
+• Assess airway, breathing, and circulation (ABC)

 • Airway/breathing